nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's room number and phone number
+* Only full words will be matched for room_number and phone_number, the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
-* order of the tags doesn't matter `t/friends colleagues` works the same as `t/colleagues friends`
+* Order of the tags do not matter `t/friends colleagues` works the same as `t/colleagues friends`

 Examples:
-* `find p/test_number n/test_name r/08-1234 t/friends colleagues`
+* `find p/94509592 n/Alex Jones r/08-1234 t/friends colleagues`
   finds people whose both your friend and colleagues.
-  He has test_name in their name and test_number as their contact number, and at room 08-1234
+  They have Alex Jones as their name, 94509592 as their phone number, and lives in room 08-1234.

 ### Deleting a person : `delete`